oracle/oci-ansible-modules/docs/modules/oci_security_list_module.rst

     <td></td>
     <td></td>
     <td>
-        <div>Identifier of the compartment under which this Security List would be created.
+        <div>Identifier of the compartment under which this security List would be created.
 Mandatory for create operation.Optional for delete and update.
-Mutually exclusive with security_list_id.</div>
+Mutually exclusive with <em>security_list_id</em>.</div>
     </td>
     </tr>